the21st/sotakgregor-blog/src/content/blog/clean-git-commits.md

 ## If it's so good, why don't we always do it?

-Let's be honest.
 If clean commits are so obviously beneficial, why aren't our git logs always clean?
-Often, it's time pressure.
-We're rushing to get a feature out, scrambling to fix a bug.
-It feels faster to just `git commit -am "fix tests"` and push.
-That immediate sense of "done" is tempting.
-Tidying up commits can seem like an unnecessary step.
-But this shortcut often creates more work and confusion for the team down the line.
+Building a PR with clean commits is hard work.
+It took me a long time and effort to learn how to do it, and then even more time to do it efficiently and make a habit of it.
+It's much simpler to just `git commit -am "fix tests"` and push.
+It feels good to be done with a pull request when all the code is there, and and tidying up can feel unnecessary.
+But not cleaning up often creates more work and confusion for the team down the line.

 ## Better code reviews

 A clean commit history simplifies reviews of large pull requests.
 A lot.
 When commits are well-scoped and logically organized, reviewers can grasp your changes quickly and provide more useful feedback.

-When each commit represents a single conceptual change, reviewers can follow the thinking behind your solution.
-Consider the difference: A reviewer faced with one large initial WIP commit and several subsequent smaller "fixes" and "improvements" commits has to untangle various unrelated changes.
-A bug fix here, a new UI element there, some refactoring mixed in.
+When each commit is a single conceptual change, reviewers can follow the thinking behind your solution.
+Consider the difference: A reviewer faced with one large initial WIP commit and several subsequent smaller "fixes" and "improvements" commits has to reason about various unrelated changes.
 It's hard to know where to begin.

 Now, imagine that same set of changes presented as a sequence of focused commits: first, perhaps, a commit that refactors a specific module to prepare for new functionality.
 Then a commit that introduces a new data structure.
 Finally, a commit that adds the new feature, building on the earlier refactoring and data prep.
 Each step is clear.
 The reviewer isn't struggling to decode a jumble of edits; they're following a coherent story of development.